-During the warmer months, they guide whitewater rafting trips on the Vindelalven River.
+They guide whitewater rafting trips on the Vindelalven River during the warmer months.

 In winter, they'll take you ice climbing and snowmobiling.
 The on-site sauna and hot tub are available year-round.

-The camp can host solo travelers and groups, as well as bachelor/bachelorette parties, and corporate retreats.
+The camp can host solo travelers and groups, bachelor/bachelorette parties, and corporate retreats.

 To help you disconnect, the camp doesn't offer Wi-Fi.

-At the camp, our group split into two, with four or five people opting to go whitewater rafting.
+Our group split into two at the camp, with four or five people going whitewater rafting.

 The rest of us drove out to watch them put the rafts in the river, and then we sped ahead and walked through the woods to a spot near some rapids where we could take photos.